-FSSI is a SSAE-18 Type 2 Certified Secure Printing Company SOC 1, SOC 2 and SOC 3
+FSSI is an SSAE-18 Type 2 Certified Secure Printing Company SOC 1, SOC 2 and SOC 3

-FSSI’s print-mail industry SSAE-18 Type II Certification for security and process controls provides clients in highly regulated industries with documentable assurances that their confidential customer data is being handled in accordance with strict industry standards.
-FSSI has committed to industry-accepted auditing standards since 2007, having earned its first SAS70/SOC 1 (Service Organization Controls) compliance and completing its first SOC 2 audit in 2016.
+SSAE-18 Type II is an audit for security and process controls.
+It provides clients in highly regulated industries documentable assurances that their confidential customer data is being handled correctly.
+This is completed in accordance with strict industry standards.
+FSSI has committed to industry-accepted auditing standards since 2007.
+We earned our first SAS70/SOC 1 (Service Organization Controls) and SOC 2 audit in 2016.
 FSSI now maintains all three available SOC reports under the SSAE18 Type 2 examination audit which confirms that, for the period covered, our processes met or exceeded specific objectives for:

 - Financial Reporting Controls